vdesyatke/Dvmn-Weather/README.md

 # Dvmn-Weather
-Devman task project - weather in London, Cherepovets, Sheremetyevo
+Devman task project - weather in London, Cherepovets, Sheremetyevo.
+Source of weather data is wttr.in